isomerpages/pmo-nccs/media/parliamentary-replies/_posts/2010-01-11-transcript-of-minister-for-the-environment-and-water-resources-dr-yaacob-ibrahim's-reply-to-parliamentary-question-on-the-singapore-sustainable-blueprint-on-11-january-2010.md

 ---
 layout: post
 title: Parlimentary Reply by Minister for the Environment and Water Resources Dr Yaacob Ibrahim to Parliamentary Question on the Singapore Sustainable Blueprint
 subtitle: 11 Jan 2010
 permalink: /media/speeches/transcript-of-minister-for-the-environment-and-water-resources-dr-yaacob-ibrahim's-reply-to-parliamentary-question-on-the-singapore-sustainable-blueprint-on-11-january-2010
 ---

-### PARLIMENTARY REPLY BY MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES DR YAACOB IBRAHIM TO PARLIAMENTARY QUESTION ON THE SINGAPORE SUSTAINABLE BLUEPRINT ON 11 JANUARY 2010
-#### ORAL ANSWERS TO QUESTIONS FOR THE PARLIAMENT SITTING ON 11 JANUARY 2010
 **Title: Singapore's Sustainable Development (update on blueprint)**

 3\. **Mrs Mildred Tan** asked the Minister for the Environment and Water Resources (a) if he will give an update on the $1 billion blueprint for Singapore's sustainable development that was unveiled in April 2009, in particular the incentives for greener options such as electric cars and solar energy; and (b) whether his Ministry has any future plans or undertaken any measures to stimulate green businesses in Singapore.